 The keyless ignition will now act as if there are no codes in memory.
 Pressing the "START" key will unlock the system and pressing the "STOP" key will lock it without entering a code.
 Follow the steps in "Programming the Primary User Code" in this section.

 Battery Circuit Panels

-Your Nautique is equipped with battery circuit panels to manage the electrical system.
+Your G21, G23 or G25 Nautique is equipped with battery circuit panels to manage the electrical system.
 Refer to the following illustrations to identify the circuit panel installed in your boat.